 We may make certain adjustments to the classification of stockholders' equity as a result of permanent book-to-tax differences.
+During the year ended December 31, 2015, we increased accumulated undistributed net realized gains on investments and gain/loss on foreign currency by \$17,657 and decreased capital in excess of par value and accumulated undistributed (distributions in excess of) net investment income by \$13,364 and \$4,293, respectively.
 During the year ended December 31, 2014, we increased accumulated undistributed net realized gains on investments and gain/loss on foreign currency by \$19,737 and decreased capital in excess of par value and accumulated undistributed (distributions in excess of) net investment income by \$7,292 and \$12,445, respectively.
 During the year ended December 31, 2013, we increased accumulated undistributed net realized gains on investments and gain/loss on foreign currency by \$8,441 and decreased capital in excess of par value and accumulated undistributed (distributions in excess of) net investment income by \$6,633 and \$1,808, respectively.
-During the year ended December 31, 2012, we reduced accumulated undistributed net realized gains on investments and gain/loss on foreign currency by \$13,480 and increased accumulated undistributed (distributions in excess of) net investment income by \$13,480 to reflect the reclassification of a portion of realized gains on the total return swap, or the TRS, that Arch Street Funding LLC, or Arch Street, our wholly owned, special-purpose financing subsidiary, had entered into with Citibank into tax-basis net investment income.
-The TRS was terminated on August 29, 2012.